Thursday, June 28, 2012

 10. What is your guilty pleasure?

 Y'all, life's too long and hard, I don't believe in feeling guilty for whatever happens to bring me pleasure, when I've so little of it.
-But to play along with what I reckon this lame-ass question's aiming at, I'm hooked on The Jersey Shore.
+But to play along with what I reckon this question's aiming at, I'm hooked on The Jersey Shore.
 Satisfied?

 OK, SO ~ rather than tagging folks, I'm inviting all of you to tag yourselves!
 (Get your minds out of the gutter, you know what I mean.)
 Put yourself down on the linky list below and post a comment stating 1. who you are, 2. the name of your blog, and 3. which of these awards you wish to claim.
 Follow the instructions for that award and then lemme know when you're done so I can check out your bad self.